dshanske/syndication-links/readme.txt

 = Supported POSSE plugins and implementations =

 The plugin supports pulling data from plugins that syndicate your content.
-Right now, it has experimental support for the Bridgy service.

 For anything not built in, it supports a filter 'syn_add_links' to add URLs, for potential use with any other plugin.

-* [Bridgy Publish](https://github.com/dshanske/bridgy-publish) - Coming to a Plugin Directory near you soon
+* [Bridgy Publish](https://wordpress.org/plugins/bridgy-publish) - Simple interface for Bridgy Publish
 * [Social](https://wordpress.org/plugins/social/) - Supports Twitter URL import
 * [Social Networks Autoposter](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) - Supports Twitter, Facebook, and Tumblr
 * [Tumblr Crosspostr](https://wordpress.org/plugins/tumblr-crosspostr) - Supports Syndication Links since version 0.8.1